$\kappa$-Minkowski as tangent space I: quantum partition of unity: Abstract

 \section{Abstract}

-We define a quantum (noncommutative) analogue of locally trivial tangent bundle based on three main elements: the definition of local algebras through quotients of ideals of the global algebra as introduced in \cite{Calow_1999}, the triviality of the local tangent space as being the $\kappa$-Minkowski space inspirated from \cite{Brzezinski_1993}, and the gluing of local objects to global ones through the introduction of a notion of quantum (noncommutative partition) of unity.
+We define a quantum (noncommutative) analogue of locally trivial tangent bundle based on two main elements: the definition of local algebras through quotients of ideals of the global algebra as introduced in \cite{Calow_1999}, and the triviality of the local tangent space as being the $\kappa$-Minkowski space inspired from \cite{Brzezinski_1993}.
+This tangent bundle is explicitly constructed via local coordinate charts.
+Every local objects are exported to the global algebra through the notion of quantum (noncommutative) partition of unity introduced in this purpose.
+This partition is also used to export consistently an integral on $\kappa$-Minkowski to an integral on the global algebra.